-Xuebin Zhang is a Senior Research Scientist of CSIRO Sea-level Team in the Climate Science Centre, Oceans and Atmosphere Division.
+Xuebin Zhang is a Principal Research Scientist of CSIRO Sea-level Team in the Climate Science Centre, Oceans and Atmosphere Division.
 His general research interests includes ocean and climate change, sea-level rise, climate variability, ocean dynamics and numerical modelling.
 He has been recently focusing on regional sea-level change and projection, and climate variability in the Pacific.
 He played critical role to develop regional sea-level projection by merging all sea level contributions together, and delivered the first ever country-specific sea-level projections in the Western Pacific, funded by the Australian Government's International Climate Change Adaptation Initiative.

 He has been recently leading the CSIRO Ocean Downscaling Strategic Project to provide high-resolution (1/10 degree) future climate change signals in the ocean simulated by CMIP5 climate models with a near-global eddy-resolving ocean general circulation model.